Order-Constrained Spectral Causality for Multivariate Time Series: Order-Constrained Spectral Framework

+where $\sigma_f^2(\tau)$ is a finite long-run variance.
 Although $T_f$ involves a supremum over $\mathcal P$, inference does not rely on a functional central limit theorem for the process $\{\widehat L_f(\tau):\tau\in\mathcal P\}$.
 Instead, resampling and randomization procedures approximate the distribution of $\widehat T_f$ directly under the null hypothesis.
 Pointwise asymptotic normality therefore suffices for the inferential development.